Applied genetics

 Click on each of the titles below to read more about the SIGs that we currently support

-The genetics group was formed in 2012 to create a forum for sharing information and news in genetics in primary care
+The genetics group was formed in 2012 to create a forum for sharing information and news in genetics in primary care.
+It was renamed Applied genetics in 2022.

 To promote research incorporating health behaviour change in primary care.